serhii-ohorodnyk/html-webpack-dynamic-env-plugin/README.md

   })
 ]
 ```
 This will generate index.html file from HtmlWebpackPlugin with injected script tag that defines your environment defaults.
-It should looks something like this:
+It should look something like this:
 ```javascript
 window.CLIENT_ENV = { YOUR_ENV_VARIABLE: "default-value-here", ANOTHER_ENV_VAR: "" }
 ```